davestewart/davestewart-content/content/blog/work/project-estimation/index.md

 I couldn't believe I had been so blind to this, up until now:

-- maybe I had considered this unplanned work as just something you have to do
+- perhaps I considered this unplanned work as just something you have to do?
-- maybe I thought my attention-to-detail style was somehow my cross to bear
+- perhaps I thought my attention-to-detail style was somehow my cross to bear?

 Reflecting on this, I think most likely it's a mix of misplaced professional pride and a level of cognitive dissonance around how quickly I think professional work _should_ be completed, rather than how long it takes to actually complete; I was effectively _ignoring_ the additional time because "it didn't feel correct".